Adapting your home: The bathroom

 Counter top basin

-This type of basin is situated on top of a surface e.g. a worktop or vanity unit .
+This type of basin is situated on top of a surface e.g. a worktop or vanity unit.
 Again, it does not have any features specifically for older or disabled people and it can be difficult for wheelchair or seated users to lean over to turn the taps on and off.

 Wall mounted wash basins

 A fully wall mounted basin has minimal plumbing below the level of the basin.
 This is especially helpful if the user is washing from a seated position, as the knees can fit underneath the basin.
-The position of the tap or taps on a basin should be considered - could they be more accessible if they were positioned to the side of the basin for
+The position of the tap or taps on a basin should be considered - could they be more accessible if they were positioned to the side of the basin for example?
+This is especially important for wheelchair users.

 Half pedestal wall mounted wash basins can be fitted with flexible plumbing to allow the basin to be raised or lowered if necessary in the future.
 However, this style can restrict access for wheelchair users.